Nome King: In other media

 The Nome King appears in Tom and Jerry: Back to Oz voiced by Jason Alexander.
 He has taken over the Emerald City, captured Glinda and Tuffy, took Glinda's wand, and now he wants to destroy Dorothy and seize her ruby slippers.
 Since his great fear of the Wizard has kept him underground, Dorothy and her friends journey to Topeka to get the Wizard to return to the Land of Oz and set everything straight.
 The Nome King is defeated when he falls under the Jitterbug's dancing spell and loses the Ruby Slippers when Tom and Jerry try to keep him from falling into the Pit of Nome Return.
 His Kansas counterpart is Lucius Bibb who is the neighbor of Aunt Em and Uncle Henry.
 He files a lawsuit claiming that the twister released some of the Gale pigs who then plundered his prize watermelon patch.
 He takes the animals away unless Aunt Em, Uncle Henry, and their farmhands can get jobs to get the money to keep their farm animals in twenty-four hours.
 By the end of the film, Dorothy, Toto, Tom, and Jerry use the potion the Wizard gave them to help pay off Mr. Bibb and have him cancel his lawsuit against the Gale farm where he gets a larger watermelon.

-The Nome King appears in Dorothy and the Wizard of Oz portrayed by JP Karliak.
+The Nome King appears in Dorothy and the Wizard of Oz portrayed by J. P. Karliak.
 His plans to take over the Land of Oz and his fear of chickens remain intact with the series.